 Each year we teach hundreds of students coding, programming and software development.
-Over the past four years (we started off in April 2014), we have helped more than 3000 students gain expertise in Android, Web, Data Science and more.
+Over the past five years (we started off in April 2014), we have helped more than 3000 students gain expertise in Android, Web, Data Science and more.

 To be able to stay connected with our alumni, and reach out the wider community of budding software developers, we launched an annual summer programme - BOSS which stands for Bountiful Open Source Summer last year.

 We’re took inspiration from other such open source summer programmes like Google Summer of Code, Google Code-In, Summer of KDE, RGSoC and many others to start our own programme to engage all of you via BOSS